-1. They should relax your voice and make it feel good and ready for performance.
+1. They should relax, energize your voice and make it feel good and ready for performance.
 If an exercise leaves your throat feeling stressed and your voice fatigued, you are doing bad exercises, doing good exercises with bad form or you are doing good vocal routines too long at your level to support good form.
 Bottom line: If it's a tighten up instead of a warm up... don't do it!

 2. They should help you develop more vocal ability by strengthening and coordinating your vocal instrument all through your range.
 If your vocal exercises are right for you, you should notice steady vocal improvement.

 Specifically, the goals of a vocal warm up should be:

 - To loosen tightness, numbness and tension in the neck, shoulders, back, soft palate, jaw, tongue.

 - To focus tone...engaging the facial mask including eyes, opening the throat and allowing access to all the resonation zones, surfaces and cavities.

 - To get your breath support and breath control balanced.

 - To focus breathiness into laser beam power.

 - To stretch your range and broaden your highs and lows.